 the person named in a will to manage the estate, collect the property, pay any debt, and distribute property according to the will

 A donor advised fund is an account that you set up but which is managed by a nonprofit organization.
 You contribute to the account, which grows tax-free.
-You can recommend how much (and how often) you want to distribute money from that fund to the Minnesota Zoo Foundation or other charities.
+You can recommend how much (and how often) you want to distribute money from that fund to the Zoo or other charities.
 You cannot direct the gifts.

 An endowed gift can create a new endowment or add to an existing endowment.
 The principal of the endowment is invested and a portion of the principal’s earnings are used each year to support our mission.